The Military Human: Understanding Military Culture and Transition

 What difference will it make to my attendees?

-The study day is appropriate for anyone (first point of contact/practitioners/ service providers)who come into contact with members of the public, carry out assessments, interviews, face to face engagement , provides interventions or treatment options and who wants to access resources to give their clients/patients/service users/customers a better service or access priority healthcare treatment under the Armed Forces Covenant.
+The course is appropriate for anyone (first point of contact/practitioners/ service providers)who come into contact with members of the public, carry out assessments, interviews, face to face engagement , provides interventions or treatment options and who wants to access resources to give their clients/patients/service users/customers a better service or access priority healthcare treatment under the Armed Forces Covenant.

 Benefits to the employee